oracle/fmw-kubernetes/docs/v21.2.2/content/soa-domains/create-or-update-image/_index.md

     ```
 1. Provide the following arguments to the WebLogic Image Tool `update` command:

-    * `–-fromImage` - Identify the image that needs to be updated.
+    * `--fromImage` - Identify the image that needs to be updated.
 In the example below, the image to be updated is `soasuite:12.2.1.4`.
-    * `–-patches` - Multiple patches can be specified as a comma-separated list.
+    * `--patches` - Multiple patches can be specified as a comma-separated list.
     * `--tag` - Specify the new tag to be applied for the image being built.

     Refer [here](https://oracle.github.io/weblogic-image-tool/userguide/tools/update-image/) for the complete list of options available with the WebLogic Image Tool `update` command.